LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/resources/pass-by-ref/README.md

 # 3. Late grade

 In this example, we pass a reference to a `struct` into our function.
-The program has a `struct` representing a student's grade on a homework assignment.
+The program defines a `struct` representing a student's grade on a homework assignment.
 The hard-coded situation is that a student named Suzie turned in her assignment late, so we want to retroactively change her grade to deduct points from her score.

 ```nohighlight
 $ ./lategrade